 The statement of purpose plays a critical role in the review of an application.
 It should be well written and free from technical errors and second language interference.
 It should define your background, and the interests and experiences that qualify you for graduate study.
 It must explicitly state your areas of interest for graduate study, and detail how the program at UC Davis will help you attain your educational and research goals.
 It would be helpful to describe how your plans fit into the ongoing research in computer science at UC Davis.

 - TOEFL or IELTS Score (If Required)

 Those who plan to, or who will complete, a bachelor’s degree from an English-speaking institution do not need to submit a TOEFL or IELTS score.
-For all other students, a TOEFL or IELTS score is required.
+For all other applicants, a TOEFL or IELTS score is required.
+Please make sure the name listed on the application for admission exactly matches the name listed on the TOEFL or IELTS.
+If the names do not match exactly, the processing time of the application will be delayed.
 All official test scores should be sent electronically directly to the institution from ETS or by using the IELTS Results Service E-Delivery.
 For more details, see the Office of Graduate Studies’ international applicants page.